ignatandrei/RSCG_Examples/README.md

 If you have a Roslyn Source Code Generator, please create an issue.

-If you want to help, please let me know ( again, create an issue).
+If you want to help, create an issue and see below .

 ## Content